(effective from 1 July 2022)

 - Seek to ensure CPD activities benefit service users and/or communities.

 - Engage in CPD that draws on the best available evidence.

 - learning relevant to the speech pathologist’s current or future role or context

 ||Total MUST be at least 20 hours of learning

 - There are no caps i.e., no specified maximum number of hours of learning for any category.

-- Learning gained from provision of professional support can be documented under Code O.
+- Learning gained from provision of professional support or student supervision can be documented under Code O.

 - Speech pathologists are encouraged to document their reflections on learning outcomes.